Binuri01/webserver-in-c/README.md

 # webserver-in-c
-#This is a web server built using sockets in c programming language.
+#This is a simple web server built using sockets in c programming language.